 - Clarify vehicle wash water activities where inconsistently worded in “sector chapters”

-- Construction stormwater (CSW) activities for sand & gravel facilities and landfills: consider allowing 1+ acre activities and add CSW-like language, so that a separate CSW permit is not required
+- Construction stormwater (CSW) activities for sand & gravel facilities and landfills: consider allowing 1+ acre activities and add CSW-like language, so that a separate CSW permit is not required and requirements are consistent with the non-metallic mining general permit

 If you have any suggested changes, or language you would like to see added or removed, please contact program coordinator/permit writer Melissa Wenzel: email@example.com, 651-757-2816.
 Emails are preferred for written documentation purposes.